Vanniyar: Sanskritisation movement

 The caste has also been significant in the practices relating to worship of Draupaudi Amman, together with the Konars and Vellalar Mudaliars, and quite possibly were the instigators of it, with the other two communities being later adopters.
 The Vanniyar practice of polyandry was perhaps related to their adoption of the cult.

-In addition to domestic slavery, there were a number of agricultural labor relationships.
+In addition to domestic slavery, there were a number of agricultural labour relationships.
 According to Ravi Ahuja, Paraiyar or Vanniyar farmhands sometimes called pannaiyals were collectively bound to their home village soil.
-Vanniyar's mobility was severely restricted but the powers exercised by their masters were also limited - such slaves cannot be expelled or transferred to another village, even if the masters left the region themselves.
-As Dharma Kumar, argues the term slavery does not adequately describe the many forms of bondage existing within the traditional agrarian society.
-Caste involved a number of slavery-like criteria, like restriction of freedom, forced labor and ownership.
+Vanniyar mobility was severely restricted but the powers exercised by their masters were also limited – such slaves could not be expelled or transferred to another village, even if the masters left the region themselves.
+Dharma Kumar argues that the term slavery does not adequately describe the many forms of bondage existing within the traditional agrarian society.
+Caste involved a number of slavery-like criteria, such as restriction of freedom, forced labour and ownership.

 Current status

 Rudolph noted that, although "necessarily tentative" because of being based on figures from the 1931 census, the Vanniyars in the 1980s constituted around 10% of the population of Tamil Nadu, being particularly prevalent in the northernmost districts of Chingelput, North Arcot, South Arcot and Salem, where they formed around 25% of the population.
-Traditionally, most Vanniyars are agricultural labourers but they are increasingly benefiting from political influence and organisation and they now own 50 per cent of the lands of the traditional landowners.
+Vanniyar/Palli constituted 30% of the population of Pondicherry in the nineteenth century.

-Upper castes Reddiars, Naidus, and Mudaliyars transferred their land holdings to Vanniyars as they moved to urban areas.
-Vanniyars, until then, rarely owned houses in the upper-caste neighborhood.
 Most Vanniyars remain either marginal farmers cultivating small areas of land or landless labourers.
-However, they have been hurt significantly by the rising debt crisis engulfing Tamil Nadu agriculture, and many now work as day labourers in Bengaluru and Chennai.
+However, it was reported in 2003 that they were being hurt significantly by the rising debt crisis engulfing Tamil Nadu agriculture, and many now worked as day labourers in Bengaluru and Chennai.

 Due to their population size and concentration, the Vanniyars wield significant political clout in northern Tamil Nadu.
-The Pattali Makkal Katchi (PMK) is a political party was formed by S. Ramadoss from the Vanniyar Sangam, a caste association.
+The Pattali Makkal Katchi (PMK) is a political party formed by S. Ramadoss from the Vanniyar Sangam, a caste association.
 It has been known on occasion for its violent protests against Dalits and draws its support base from Vanniyars.
-The Vanniyars who previously were of the Backward Class category, were now designated as a Most Backward Caste after successful agitations by them in the 1980s entitling them to 20% reservations.
-The reason for the agitation and subsequent re-classification was to avail more government benefits for the community.
-In 2020, the PMK launched an agitation to obtain 20% reservation solely for Vanniyars and forced the Tamil Nadu government to institute a caste census.
+The Vanniyars, who previously were of the Backward Class category, were re-designated as a Most Backward Caste after successful agitations by them in the 1980s intended to unlock more favourable education and employment entitlements from the state government under its reservation system.
+In 2020, the PMK launched an agitation to obtain a 20% reservation entitlement for Vanniyars and forced the Tamil Nadu government to institute a caste census.